robert2100-08-16/Sphere-Space-Station-Earth-ONE-and-Beyond/sphere-space-station-earth-one-and-beyond.md

 lang: EN
 ---

-**Evaluation of the Documentation “Sphere Space Station Earth ONE and Beyond”**
+### 8.4.Appendix E: Evaluation of the Documentation “Sphere Space Station Earth ONE and Beyond”

----

-### 8.4.2 Overview of Documentation Contents
+#### 8.4.1 Overview of Documentation Contents

 The Sphere Space Station Earth ONE and Beyond project is supported by comprehensive documentation covering all relevant thematic areas.
 The existing ten main documents address the station’s technical specifications, infrastructure and personnel, energy supply and thermal management, governance structures, public engagement, economic feasibility analyses, environmental and sustainability concepts, plans for future expansion of the station network, global space governance, and self-sustainability models.
 Thus, the core “subject areas”—from technical through organizational and financial to sustainability and public participation—are fundamentally addressed.
 Below, the completeness, depth, and maturity of these areas as well as their mutual alignment are assessed.
 A summary table (Table 1) provides an overview of each area’s maturity level and interoperability.

 ---

-#### 8.4.2.1 Maturity Level and Interoperability of Subject Areas
+##### 8.4.1.1 Maturity Level and Interoperability of Subject Areas

 The documentation is extremely comprehensive in most areas.
 Table 1 summarizes the assessment of each field with regard to **Content Maturity** (completeness/depth) and **Interoperability** (consistency/linkage to other areas).